 Every team member is expected to follow these values, especially when things get tough.
-This is a living document: It's open source and open to enhancements by design.
-We have been tweaking these values ever since I started the company.
+This is a living document.
+We have been tweaking these values ever since starting the company.

 Challenging Projects over Profitable Projects

 We value interesting challenges more than high-paying contracts.
 We are in the problem-solving business for real companies.
 We won’t work on cool-sounding solutions looking for a problem that doesn’t exist.

 We will only work with businesses and entrepreneurs who have real problems.
 The only way to be great problem solvers is to understand and believe in our clients’ businesses.

 This leads to satisfying work and a sustainable environment.
 It helps everyone on our team increase their knowledge and share their knowledge.
 We aim to be a team led by passion.
 This, in turn, relates to one of our other main values; continuous improvement.